-Since then, the craze was slowing down, but the game continued to mature from the late 1900s up until World War 1.
+Since then, the craze has slowing down, but the game continued to mature from the late 1900s up until World War 1.
 ITTF was formed in 1926, and the first world championship was held later in the same year.

 After ten decades after its inception in the 1880s, the sport finally found its place in the Olympics in 1988.

 London’s Royal Aquarium building was demolished only a couple of years after.
-The Methodist central hall was built on top of it in 1911.
+The Methodist Central Hall was built on top of it in 1911.